beanieyi/CS361-Microservice-A/README.md

 Users will need to **run a request file in order to programmantically REQUEST data**.
 Again, add_stock.py must be running PRIOR to this step.
 After running the add_stock.py microservice, users will need to open a new terminal and run their request code.

-The code the request code that you will add to your project:
+This is the request code that you will add to your project:

 ```python
 # Create zmq context, a socket to send, and connect to server